top of page

 Only females produce the fruits, and only if there is a male nearby to pollinate its lovely – and fragrant! – yellow spring blooms.

-Sassafras has “very high” pollinator value and is a larval host to dozens of butterfly and moth species including the Spicebush and Palamedes swallowtails, and the Imperial Moth.
+Sassafras has “very high” pollinator values and is a larval host to dozens of butterfly and moth species including the Spicebush and Palamedes swallowtails, and the Imperial Moth.

-Humans as well have benefitted from Sassafras for hundreds of years, grinding the roots and leaves into flours and teas and using the oils in medicines and as flavor in chewing gum.
+Back in the day people ground Sassafras roots and leaves into flours and teas and used the oils in medicines and as flavor in chewing gum.
+Sassafras has since been banned by the FDA because of carcinogenic properties.

-Sassafras can be grown as a single tree reaching heights of 30 to 60 feet with a 20- to 40-foot spread, or allowed to sucker and form a colony.
+Sassafras can be grown as a single tree with a strong, central leader reaching heights up to 30 feet and sometimes taller with a spread of 12 to 25 feet.
 It likes sun to part sun and is adaptable to moist or dry soil.
 It's often found at the wood's edge.

 Sources: